muarshad01/LLM/Notes/lecture06_notes.md

 ## Stages of Building an LLM

-#### 1. Data Preparation and Sampling
+1. Data Preparation and Sampling
   * How the data is collected from different datasets?
   * How the data is processed?
   * How the data is sampled?
-#### 2. Attention Mechanism
+2. Attention Mechanism
-* How to code-out the attention mechanism completely from scratch in Python
-* What is meant by (key, query, value)
   * What is the Attention Score
   * What is Positional Encoding
   * What is Vector Embedding
+  * What is meant by (key, query, value)

-#### 3. LLM architecture
+3. LLM architecture
   * How to stack different-layers on top of each other?
   * Where should the attention-head go?

 ****